 Koh Similan National Park has added to its many attractions its role as a stopover on the way to yet newer and more distant undersea frontiers and sailing destinations – areas such as the Andaman Islands, the Invisible Bank, and the Burma Banks.

 There is no regular boat service for visitors to the island, and during the low season months of May–October boats may stop running altogether depending on the weather conditions.
 Thap Lamu Pier, in the Thai Muang district of Phang Nga province, is the nearest launching point to the Similans, with boat trips taking about 3 hours.

-Daytrips from Phuket and Khao Lak are also possible, with travel time of 45 minutes to 3 hours depending on the boat used.
+Daytrips from Phuket and Khao Lak are also possible, with a travel time of around 45 minutes or up to 3 hours depending on the boat used.
 A popular way to go, especially for divers and game fishers, is by joining a liveaboard boat trip from Phuket, which usually run for 4 days.
 There are many Phuket-based liveaboard operations offering varying levels of luxury and facilities.

 - Opening Hours: From 15 October to 15 May (dates may vary each year)

 - Location: Lam Kaen, Thai Mueang, Phang-nga 82210, Thailand